 I would recommend the Fitbit Versa 2, one of the bestsellers on Amazon.
 Not only can you track over 20+ activities like run or tennis but also, record your exercises to track your progress.
 Battery life is 6+ days and water-resistant to 50m.

 If losing some weight or staying in shape is your goal, you can choose a fitness watch that has this functionality.

 A fitness watch with breath guidance will give you the peace of mind you need.
 This feature will help improve your breathing and decrease your stress levels.

-Many fitness wearables like Fitbit (Charge 3, Charge 2, Versa 2, Blaze and Ionic) and Bellabeat (Leaf) have focused on our wellbeing especially on breathing exercises which are personalized using your heart rate.
+Many fitness wearables like Fitbit (Charge 3, Charge 2, Versa 2, Blaze, and Ionic) and Bellabeat (Leaf) have focused on our wellbeing especially on breathing exercises that are personalized using your heart rate.

 Who does not want to know the calories burned after a workout?
 Knowing this information helps determine how well you are doing and the intensity of your workout.
 It also helps you get more precise data to determine whether your workout plan is working.

 Therefore, you need a calorie tracker to keep you in the know!
 The Garmin Vivofit 2 (Read more about this popular fitness watch on Amazon) is an affordable alternative.
 Not only does it track calories burned but it also has a battery life of more than 1 year.

 Note: I’ve heard that a heart rate monitor helps you figure out the calories burned.
 While there is a relationship between the two, in some cases your heart rate can go up due to stress or anxiety without doing any workout.

 Self-monitoring your BP can help motivate you to take care of yourself.
 Choose a fitness watch with this feature to learn how your physical activity impacts blood pressure.
 Not only you will know where you stand but also you can share your data with your doctor.

 Heart rate (HR)